kunai-consulting/qwik-design-system/libs/components/src/calendar/research.md

 Here are some resources that can inform and inspire our implementation

 ### Native HTML
-HTML includes an `<input type="date" />` [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date)
+HTML includes an `<input type="date" />` [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) and the `<input type="datetime-local" />` [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local).
-and the `<input type="datetime-local" />` [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local).
+Different browsers provide different date picking UIs for these components.
+These built-in UIs are inconsistent, difficult to style, and lacking in features like internationalization.
-Different browsers provide different date picking UIs.
-Many applications use a custom implementation to provide a consistent experience across browsers.
+For these reasons many applications use a library component or a custom implementation.

 ## Official accessibility guidance:
 The [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog/)